 Godfather's box releases some new material on cds 1-5, 9, 11, & 13.

 Empress Valley's LZII Classic Records 45rpm debuts Heartbreaker guitar takes.

-Brigans's Tribute To Johnny Kidd and the Pirates is a 1cd alternative to the 4cd Scorpio Atrocity Exhibition, and since it also includes the Southampton material too, it is basically a direct replacement for Scorpio's cd6 of Studio Sessions Ultimate.
+Brigand's Tribute To Johnny Kidd and the Pirates is a 1cd alternative to the 4cd Scorpio Atrocity Exhibition.
+And, since it also includes the Southampton material, it is basically a direct replacement for Scorpio's incomplete cd6 of Studio Sessions Ultimate.